British Rail Class 68: Abellio ScotRail

 Abellio ScotRail sub-leased two Class 68s, to haul sets of six Mark 2 coaches, for use on peak hour services on the Fife Circle Line.
 These were 68006 and 68007, which carried the Saltire livery.
 These services commenced on 1 April 2015, the first day of Abellio Scotrail operation, with the last service operating on 29 May 2020 as the PRM-TSI derogations for the non-compliant Mark 2 coaches ended on 31 May of that year.

 TransPennine Express

 TransPennine Express (TPE) sub-leased fourteen Class 68 locomotives (68019 to 68032) from DRS, for initial use on the to route.
 Once more sets were delivered and staff had been trained they also worked to services.
 These hauled five-car rakes of Mark 5A coaches, with a driving trailer at the opposite end.

 The former TPE-vinyled locomotives do not feature yellow front ends, following a change to the regulations.

-In August 2023, TransPennine Express announced plans to withdraw its Class 68 fleet, as well as its Mark 5A coaches, from the December 2023 timetable revision; however the sets were still leased by TPE until May 2024, and will remain in storage until 2026 where 13 Mark 5a Compatible Class 68's will move to Chiltern Railways, as well as the Mark 5A Coaches.
+In August 2023, TransPennine Express announced plans to withdraw its Class 68 fleet, as well as its Mark 5A coaches, from the December 2023 timetable change; however the sets were still leased by TPE until May 2024, and remained in storage until 2026 when the 13 Mark 5A compatible Class 68s moved to Chiltern Railways, as well as the Mark 5A coaches.